mathbioleiden/Tissue-Simulation-Toolkit/README.md

 On Windows or MacOSX you can also unpack the archive by double-clicking it.
 Move the unpacked folder to a convenient location.

-If you clone the repository use git submodule init git submodule update to retrieve the submodule MulticellDS.
+If you clone the repository use
+'git submodule init' and
+'git submodule update'
+to retrieve the submodule MulticellDS.
 This is required to run Tissue Simulation Toolkit.

 ### Compile the Tissue Simulation Toolkit ###